 Shaking Steering Wheel Problem 3: Tire Balancing Troubles

 All four of your tires are meant to rotate at the same speed, which is made possible by keeping them in balance.
 However, tires become unbalanced with seasonal changes, rough driving patterns, poor road conditions, inflation differences, and more.
 Unbalanced tires can impact your suspension and axle, which leads to steering wheel vibrations.
-This issue can be repaired (or prevented) with routine tire balancing service.
+This issue can be repaired (or prevented) with a routine tire balancing service.
 On average, your tires should be balanced every 10,000-12,000 miles.

 Shaking Steering Wheel Problem 4: Sticking Brake Caliper

 One unusual cause of steering wheel shaking is stuck brake calipers.
 Your brake calipers hold your brake pads, lowering them each time you slow or stop your vehicle.
 While it is uncommon, brake calipers can become seized (also called “sticky” or “stuck”).
 Seized brake calipers can cause handling trouble—often with steering wheel shaking or pulling.
 Unlike warped rotors, you will notice this issue when you drive rather than when you brake.

 What is a stuck brake caliper?
 As the name suggests, this is when your caliper becomes “stuck” to your rotor.
 Instead of lifting when you take your foot off the brake, your brake will stay brushed up against your rotor—almost as if you have your brake slightly pressed while you drive.
 Naturally, driving with stuck calipers can be challenging—not to mention bad for your vehicle’s engine, braking system, fuel economy, tires, and more.